Circus Maximus (game)

-Circus Maximus is a board game that was originally published by Battleline Publications in 1979, but is better known for the 1980 Avalon Hill edition.
+Circus Maximus is a chariot racing board game that was originally published by Battleline Publications in 1979, but is better known for the 1980 Avalon Hill edition.
 The game has become very popular at gaming conventions in an oversized form, with 10 ft-long boards and baseball-sized chariots.

 Description

-Circus Maximus is a chariot-racing board game Up to eight players choose teams of horses and drivers, and race their custom chariots around an oval track.
+Circus Maximus is a chariot racing board game recommended for eight players.
+Players choose teams of horses and drivers, and race their custom chariots around an oval track.
 Charioteers are encouraged to physically attack their opponents with whips, force opposing chariots into walls, and hamstring opponents' horses with wheel-mounted blades.

+Customization

+Each player chooses a color for their team and is given the corresponding chariot team consisting of a chariot, a team of four horses, and a driver, all of which start with zero points — the lowest quality.
+The player has a pool of four points, and can assign up to two points to each part of the chariot team.